Devour the yummiest and healthiest food with these air fryers

 Special features

 Air fryers also come equipped with additional features that make the cooking process easier.
-For instance, the Instant Pot 8 Quart Vortex Air Fryer (Buy it for RM 967 on Lazada) has windows that let you monitor the progress of the food and dual baskets that allow you to cook two separate meals in one go.
+For instance, the Instant Pot 8 Quart Vortex Air Fryer (Buy it for THB 11,886 on Lazada) has windows that let you monitor the progress of the food and dual baskets that allow you to cook two separate meals in one go.

 Ease of cleaning

 These are usually easy-to-clean, as most of them come with detachable pans and baskets.
 These parts are dishwasher safe and can also be cleaned gently with a sponge and soap water.
-Take, for instance, the Philips Essential Air Fryer HD9200/91 (Buy it for RM 418 on Lazada).
+Take, for instance, the Philips Essential Air Fryer HD9200/91 (Buy it for THB 3,400 on Lazada).
 Both its pan and basket can be easily detached and cleaned even in a dishwasher.

 Remember to always clean your air fryer after every use.